Gauravsagar7481/Simple-calculator-/README.md

-# Simple-calculator-
+# Simple Calculator

-A basic calculator built with python
+A command-line calculator built in Python that supports basic and advanced math operations.

+## Features
+- Addition, subtraction, multiplication, division
+- Power (**) and modulus (%) operations
+- Handles divide-by-zero errors
+- Lets you calculate repeatedly without restarting

+## How to run